teamjassbeniwal-ctrl/File_Store_Bot_TeamJB/README.md

 ```
 start - start the bot or get posts

+id - get your Telegram User ID and account details

+myplan - check your current subscription plan and expiry date

+plans - view available premium plans and pricing

+👑 Admin Commands
+⚠️ These commands are restricted to bot administrators only.

 batch - create link for more than one posts

 genlink - create link for one post

+addpremium - add user to premium.

+removepremium - remove user from premium.

 users - view bot statistics